myothiha/obsidian/Ph.D/Retrieval Augmented Generation/User Intent Comprehension/Literature Review Determining User Intent from E-commerce Query.md

 Query: "Apple"
 1. Intent: Electronic category.

+However, **sQuIrRel** [[@tigunovaSQuIrRelLargeScaleEvaluation2025]] think that users clicks are noisy,  and unreliable and also suffer from exposure bias, trends and seasonality.

 # LLM-based Query Rewriting in E-commerce search (Taobao's BEQUE)

 Ref: [[@pengLargeLanguageModel2024]]

- BEQUE create <query, rewrites> instruction set to train a LLM that can rewrite a user query into more effective query rewrite.
+ **BEQUE** create <query, rewrites> instruction set to train a LLM that can rewrite a user query into more effective query rewrite.
+It uses semantic query expansion while maintaining the same relevancy with the original query.
 One advantages is that it works great with long tail queries.